In order to enable as many children as possible to access our educational programmes, Phorms tuition fees are

 IB Diploma Programme

 We offer a sibling discount of 15 percent on the monthly tuition fee for all siblings (including the first child) in kindergarten and school.
 The sibling discount for Secondary School is applied after the deduction of the school based funding.
 We do not offer a sibling discount in crèche.

-The tuition fees for the nursery are deductible as extraordinary expenses only if the child lives in the same household as the parent.
-In a single-parent family, if the parent is working, or if both parents are working in a two-parent family, two thirds of child care expenses can be stated as work-related child care costs up to a maximum amount of 4.000 Euros per child and may be deducted as operating costs when determining the gross family income.
+The tuition fees for crèche and kindergarten are tax deductible as extraordinary expenses, but only if the child lives in the same household as the parent.
+In a single-parent family, if the parent is working, or if both parents are working in a two-parent family, two thirds of the child care expenses can be stated as work-related child care costs up to a maximum amount of 4.000 Euros per child and can be deducted as operating costs when determining the gross family income.
 This does not apply to expenses which are related to extracurricular activities or tuition for special talents, or expenses for sporting and leisure activities.

 30% of the school fees for primary and secondary school are tax deductible as extraordinary expenses.
 This does not include accommodation, day care or food costs for the child.
 Since 2008, the tax authorities have stipulated that 5,000 Euros is the maximum amount possible for tax reduction for extraordinary expenses.
 This means that parents cannot deduct more than 5,000 Euros per child (30% of 16,667 Euros) for school fees from their tax liability (§ 10 Paragraph 1 Clause 9 of German Income Tax Act, Special Expenses).